devenzonascimento/frontend-mentor-pages/junior/crowdfunding-product-page-main/README-template.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover states for interactive elements
-- Use the slider and toggle to see prices for different page view numbers
+- Make a selection of which pledge to make
+- See an updated progress bar and total money raised based on their pledge total after confirming a pledge
+- See the number of total backers increment by one after confirming a pledge
+- Toggle whether or not the product is bookmarked

 ### Screenshot